Rays vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 65.3% of the games this season when they were the moneyline favorite (66-35).
+- The Rays are 67-35 in games they were favored on the moneyline (winning 65.7% of those games).

+- When playing as moneyline favorites with odds of -225 or shorter, Tampa Bay has a 17-5 record (winning 77.3% of its games).

-- Based on this contest's moneyline, the Rays' implied win probability is 73.3%.
+- Based on this contest's moneyline, the Rays have an implied win probability of 69.2%.

-- Tampa Bay has combined with opponents to go over the total 68 times this season for a 68-55-4 record against the over/under.
+- Tampa Bay has played in 128 games with an over/under set, and have combined with its opponents to go over the total 69 times (69-55-4).

+- The Rays have collected a 10-7-0 record against the spread this season (covering 58.8% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!